FE Exam Instructions & Review Sessions

 Students take the exam sometime during, or immediately after, the last semester of their senior year.
 Your diploma cannot be posted until Carroll’s registrar receives notice that you took the exam.
-To qualify as a May graduate you must take the exam no later than the third week of May.
+To qualify as a May graduate you must take the exam no later than May 31.

 The FE exam can be taken multiple times but your goal should be to study thoroughly, attend Carroll’s FE review sessions, and pass the exam on the first try.
 The first-time pass rate is an important statistic for you as a graduate of Carroll College and for the engineering programs’ accreditation status.
 Carroll’s four-year graduation rate, as reported to the federal government, can also be impacted if you take the exam at a later date.
 Another compelling reason to pass the exam on the first try is that it costs $225 per attempt (so get it done the first time!).

-To register for the FE you should go to the NCEES web site and set up a myNCEES account.
+To register for the FE you should go to the NCEES website (https://ncees.org)and set up a myNCEES account.
 You will find all sorts of information about the exam format, prep materials, disciplines offered, schedules, testing sites, and how to register.

 Results are typically available 7–10 days after you take the exam.
-You will receive an email notification from NCEES with instructions to view your results in your MyNCEES account.
+You will receive an email notification from NCEES with instructions to view your results in your MyNCEES (https://account.ncees.org/) account.
 Results will include your picture, NCEES ID and information specific to your licensing board regarding how you should proceed based on your performance.
-You should then forward your results to Carroll’s registrar Cassie Hall (email@example.com), Mary Keeffe (firstname.lastname@example.org) and Terry Mullen (email@example.com).
+You should then forward your results to Carroll’s registrar Cassie Hall (email@example.com), Mary Keeffe (firstname.lastname@example.org), and Gary Fischer (email@example.com).

 Free FE Review Sessions

-Carroll College will offer a series of review sessions for the Fundamentals of Engineering exam starting in February 2019.
-They will be held in SH 120 and are free of charge.
-If you have any questions please contact Terry Mullen at 447-4452 or firstname.lastname@example.org.
+Carroll College will offer a series of review sessions for the Fundamentals of Engineering exam starting in February 2021.
+They will be held in the classroom in the Civil Engineering Building and are free of charge.
+If you have any questions please contact Gary Fischer at firstname.lastname@example.org.